This post may contain affiliate links. You can view our affiliate disclosure here.

 One thing about the HD Golf Ultimate Simulator that is just exceptional is the fact that you get assigned a dedicated team of experts that walk you through planning, installation, and training on how to use the simulator.
 The team will travel to your location and basically take care of everything for you.

-Moreover, through an exclusive offer from Shop Indoor Golf, you get an additional dedicated project manager that will help set up the system according to your vision.
+Moreover, through an exclusive offer from The Indoor Golf Shop, you get an additional dedicated project manager that will help set up the system according to your vision.

 Similarly, post-setup support is top-notch.
 You can easily download new content and software updates through the included HP computer business workstation.